richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch.md

 ## Proposed Solution
 This solution will address requirements in three exercises:

 * Exercise 1: Prepare Demonstration Data
 * Exercise 2: Cognitive Search Import
 * Exercise 3: Create Search Index (pending)
 * Exercise 4: Prepare Interface (pending)

 ## Exercise 1: Prepare Demonstration Data
+In this exercise, we will discuss two methods for the preparation of sample data:

+* Option #1: Continuous ... appropriate where data changes over time
+* Option #2: One-Time ... appropriate where data is static

-In this exercise, we will prepare sample data {i.e., Data Explorer "StormEvents" sample data, continuously exported to Azure Blob Storage}.<br><br>
+Our Use Case / Requirement was sourced data from Data Explorer; we will use Data Explorer "StormEvents" sample data exported to Azure Blob Storage}.<br><br>
 _Notes:_
 * _This exercise is necessary because Data Explorer is not a Cognitive Search, "Import Data" option (as we will see in Exercise 2)"_

-* _.export might be used (instead of continuous export) if one-time load is all that is required_
+### Option #1: Continuous Export

-### Step 1: Create External Table
+#### Step 1: Create External Table
 External tables enable Data Explorer to interact with data stored in an external data source (such as Data Lake or Blob Storage).

 In this step, we will run a KQL query to create an external table that we can use as a destination for data export.